-There are many reasons why wood energy can be a good choice for Pennsylvania.
+There are many reasons why wood energy can be a good choice for Pennsylvania, rather than using other energy sources.
 Chief among these are availability of supply, opportunities to improve forest health, and economic benefits.

 5.1.
 Available supply of wood for energy